dddrrreee/cs240lx-22spr/labs/18-ptag/README.md

 ### Passing information to pi programs using `PTAGs`

+Today we'll do a low-level lab that will give you a useful artifact and hopefully make some of the low-level parts of the pi more clear.

 Currently if we want to pass information into our pi programs we have to either compile it in or use sensors.
 This makes it irritating to do a bunch of things, for example: